grey-fish/grey-fish.github.io/Natas/Level12.md

 # Level 12
-This level was fun to solve.
+This level was fun to solve, we get to upload a simple webshell.

 ## Quest
 We are presented with below page, with option to upload an image.